node-modli/modli-mongo/README.md

 ## Development

-The Mongo adapter requires the following enviroment variables to be set for running the tests.
+The Mongo adapter requires the following environment variables to be set for running the tests.
 These should be associated with the Mongo instance running locally.